keyan/blog/content/spd_force.md

 1. Are there geographic areas that have a disproportionate number of use-of-force incidents?
 1. Are there some police officers that are involved in more incidents than others?

-Seattle, being quite progressive, has its [own dashboard][dashboard] for visualizing this data, but the maps provided are more difficult to visually inspect and there is no analysis of per-officer aggregated data.
+Seattle, being progressive, has its [own dashboard][dashboard] for visualizing this data, but the maps provided are more difficult to visually inspect and there is no analysis of per-officer aggregated data.

 ## Methods